Updates & News

 ALL ENTRIES ARE NON-REFUNDABLE

 Contestants may transfer their entry to another contestant up to a day in advance of the race.
 Please use the features in Ultrasignup to transfer entries.
-Under limited circumstances, entries may be rolled over to the next year and those will be addressed in writing, with appropriate documentation, on a case by case basis by the Race Director.
+Under most circumstances, entries may be rolled over to the next year and those will be addressed in writing, on a case by case basis by the Race Director.
 We are very generous granting roll-overs, but you must ask before the race.

 Burros may be switched out with prior approval of the Race Director up to and including 30 minutes before the race.
 No burro substitutions will be permitted once the shotgun sounds.